-- Unbound Philanthropy is a private grantmaking foundation formed in 2003.
+- Unbound Philanthropy is an independent private grantmaking foundation formed in 2003.

 - We work to ensure that migrants and refugees are valued, treated with respect, and are able to build relationships of mutual engagement with their new communities.